ranganathanlab/pySCA/USAGE_INSTRUCTIONS.md

 ### Sector ID issues
 - Check that Lrand is present in database (from randomization trials)
 - Try explicit `--kpos` instead of automatic selection
-- Adjust `--sector-cutoff` if too few/many sectors identified
+- Adjust `--ic-cutoff` if too few/many sectors identified

 ---